Buy Mondelez Regardless Of Which Way The Market Goes

 Mondelez is not a pure income stock, but its history of outstanding dividend growth certainly bodes well for dividend investors nonetheless.

 Mondelez may selloff again in the near future if we get a bout of market weakness, and if it does, it will be a strong buy.
 I like Mondelez today at its current valuation, but I would love it at a lower price.
-If you’re in the market for steady growth in earnings, a reliable, or a safe dividend that is growing double-digits, Mondelez is for you.
+If you’re in the market for steady growth in earnings, a reliable, or a safe dividend that is growing double digits, Mondelez is for you.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.